 plot(prederror.pbc)

-## compute out-of-bag C-index for cox regression and compare to rfsrc
+## compute out-of-bag C-error for cox regression and compare to rfsrc

 rfsrc.obj <- rfsrc(surv.f, pbc.na)